 Vastfontein is a people-first environment that focuses on uplifting students all the way into adulthood.
 Many children and adults who interact with Vastfontein through employment or school, avoid the fate of ending up as a statistic to homelessness, drugs, or alcohol.
 Instead, they are able to overcome their circumstances because of the teachers and people committed to walking alongside them in transformation.

-South Africa has been largely evangelized as a result of the European colonization and missionaries.
-According to a study from 2001 roughly 80% of the population of South Africa is Christian.
+South Africa has been largely evangelized as a result of European colonization and missionaries.
+According to a study from 2001, roughly 80% of the population of South Africa is Christian.
 There are additional indigenous religions that are followed.
 The African Zion Church has aspects of both Christianity and the indigenous faiths.
 Witchcraft is practiced by a small group of people.
 Traditional doctors or Sangomas are also popular in some areas.
 They use a combination of witchcraft and/or traditional medicines.

 Day 1